mspnp/go-batcher/README.md

 - [Determine costs for operations in a datastore that is not rate limited](./cost-in-non-rate-limited.md)

 ## Areas for improvement

-- There is currently no way to limit concurrency, but there should be.
-This could be implemented such that no more than "x" operations are flight at any given time.

 - This tool was originally designed to limit transactions against Azure Cosmos which has a cost model expressed as a single composite value (Request Unit).
 For datastores that might have more granular capacities, it would be nice to be able to provision Batcher with all those capacities and have an enqueue method that supported those costs.
 For example, memory, CPU, disk, network, etc. might all have separate capacities and individual queries might have individual costs.